 - The alternative is 2 – 2.25 lbs of whole carcass ground rabbit + 0.75 – 1 lb of boneless chicken or turkey fat, skin, or meat.

 - Vitamin B – complex (50 mg.): Only 1 capsule or tablet.
-If you notice your cat does not like the food, you can do the next batch with only half a dose at 25 mg.
+If your cat does not like the food, you can do the next batch with only half a dose at 25 mg.

-- Taurine (2,000 mg ): the easiest way to find and use taurine is in its powdered version – capsules or loose.
+- Taurine (2,000 mg): the easiest way to find and use taurine is in its powdered version – capsules or loose.

 Directions